NeuroTechX/ntx_slack_archive/_vancouver.md

  >Hi ben.tam, at the Vr workshop, you said there might be some sort of discounts on Muses for Neurotech members.
 Do you know if there are any discounts on OpenBCI hardware?

+11/8/2017 10:30 PM

+ **ben.tam** :

+ >elgin Hey!
+I am abit uncertain on the exact details to be honest

+>

+>
+yannick Can you please fill in the details here..?